yishnish/mytelnet/src/README.txt

 VTerminal stores the current state of the telnet screen in a buffer array.
 You can see the screen by calling getScreenText() on your terminal.
 You can access the screen buffer if you want to do that.

+A couple of the tests, for better or worse, expect there to be a running telnet server on localhost.
+You made need to install and start a telnet server if those fail.